 With Triptico Plus, anything can become a game.
 This colourful, interactive website lets you create shareable quizzes and other activities that students find extremely motivating.
 We’d especially recommend Triptico Plus for teachers looking to liven up an uninspiring coursebook, or for language review tasks that don’t leave students snoozing.
 Our personal favourite is the fiendishly difficult memory matching game, but there are dozens of templates which make gamifying any course material a breeze.
 Another plus is that activities can be saved, adapted, shared and reused, which in time makes lesson planning much quicker and easier.

-One impressive thing about this resource is the sheer volume of material available.
+One impressive thing about this online resource is the sheer volume of material available.
 There are activities for practicing all four of the main skills at levels from Beginner to Advanced.
 You can also find specialized pages for Business English, Young Learners and much more.
 At first it can be a little intimidating to be faced with so much choice, but visit the page with a specific vocabulary or grammar point in mind, and you’re sure to come across something that your students will find useful.
 Something fun to get started?
 Sushi spell – a fast-clicking spelling game that your younger students will love.

 Price: €33 for 12 months

 If you’ve been teaching a while, it’s almost certain you’ll have encountered an activity or two from Teach This.
 Like British Council, they have an enormous bank of resources for all ages and levels.
 Most of the material consists of full lesson plans and printable activities, but you can easily pick and choose from these, adapting what’s there to make something really personalized.
-Teach This is a site that has helped many a teacher out of a sticky situation: whether you need additional material in a rush, have a last-minute substitution or are simply lacking inspiration, there’s bound to be something for you.
+Teach This is a site that has helped many a teacher out of a sticky situation: whether you need additional material in a rush, have a last-minute substitution or are simply lacking inspiration, there’s bound to be something for your face to face classes.

 You might already have visited the Cambridge English website to do some research before teaching exam classes for the first time.
 Did you know, though, that they also have a huge selection of lesson plans, mock exams, videos and other resources?
 The page might not look the most inspiring with its dull grey and navy colour scheme, but if you’re looking to get your students up to scratch before an important Cambridge exam, you need look no further.
 Another bonus is that students can practice the increasingly popular computer-based test before taking the real deal.